 ×

-Executive function refers to a set of cognitive skills that allow you to focus your attention and remember instructions.
-Your executive functioning links your past experiences with your present action, allowing you to learn from past events and adjust your current behaviors and emotions accordingly.
+Executive function refers to a set of cognitive skills that allow you to focus your attention, remember instructions, and manage tasks.
+Your executive functioning links your past experiences with your present actions, allowing you to learn from past events and adjust your current behaviors and emotions accordingly.

 Your executive function skills give you the ability to succeed in school and work by helping you keep track of time on your assignments and sustain your attention long enough to complete your homework or work project.